chy-lang/EEG_classification_CNN/README.md

 # EEG_classification_CNN
 This is the first CNN network I worked on.
-My teammate developed the structure.
 I later applied the knowledge I learned in this project into the task CNN_Classification, which I have uploaded onto github.

 The model of inception and resnet was adopted, which significantly improved the performance of the net.

+Structure of the network：

 ComplexConvNeuralNetwork(